 The sleek counters of the science lab are lined with Erlenmeyer flasks, beakers and test tubes.
 Chemicals fill the shelves, ready to be used for a science experiment about acids and bases, kinetics, thermodynamics, chemical reactions and more.
 Catalyzing both students’ curiosity about the world around them and their desire to experiment, chemistry teacher Andy Klamm has returned to Niles West for the new school year.

-Klamm teaches AP and regular chemistry and coaches boys’ and girls’ tennis at Niles North.
+Klamm teaches AP and regular chemistry and coaches boys’ and girls’ tennis at Niles West.
 He previously taught at Niles West for four years and at North for 10 years before switching positions with Michael Boll, former chemistry teacher at Niles West.

 As a college student at the University of North Carolina Chapel Hill studying chemistry, Klamm didn’t initially intend to become a teacher.